 These numbers also tell us that unplanned pregnancy is not simply a problem we can ascribe to an imaginary “her” that we can comfortably keep at arm’s length.
 It’s an experience that collectively belongs to all of us.
 Regardless of our personal story, chances are, someone who has impacted our life has walked this road, probably in fear and confusion.

-If we truly want to advocate for the lives of the unborn, we have to start by advocating for the women right in front of us—our moms, wives, sisters, best friends, mentors and neighbors.
+If we truly want to advocate for the lives of the unborn, we have to start by advocating for the women right in front of us—our moms, wives, sisters, best friends, mentors and neighbours.
 We must learn to listen without shaming, to encourage, to promise help beyond just the stages of pregnancy and birth.
 We have to acknowledge that men are affected by this issue as well.
 It’s not “us” versus “them.”
 These women and men are a lot like us, maybe they are us.

 As the Supreme Court hears Whole Women’s Health v.
 Hellerstedt, I hope we’ll all lean in and listen.
 Not simply out of political motivation, but rather out of an understanding that the results of this case will impact our friends, our families and our communities just as unplanned pregnancy does every single day.